Once you know what you are looking at, finding the source of the fluid leak will be much easier.

 - Check the consistency.

-Therefore here’s how to decipher the fluid leak:
+So, Here’s how to decipher the fluid leak:

 If it’s clear, watery, and under the air conditioner:

-Hence it’s probably normal condensation if you’ve used the air conditioner recently.
+It’s probably normal condensation if you’ve used the air conditioner recently.

 If it’s black or dark brown, greasy, and located under the engine area: